Parathyroid Adenoma

 Florence, IT

-Maria Brandi practices in Florence, Italy.
+Maria Brandi practices practicing medicine in Florence, Italy.
 Brandi is rated as an Elite expert by MediFind in the treatment of Parathyroid Adenoma.
-Their top areas of expertise are Osteoporosis, Hypophosphatemia, Postmenopausal Osteoporosis, Parathyroidectomy, and Hormone Replacement Therapy (HRT).
+They are also highly rated in 51 other conditions, according to our data.
+Their clinical expertise encompasses Osteoporosis, Hypophosphatemia, X-Linked Hypophosphatemia, Parathyroidectomy, and Hormone Replacement Therapy (HRT).

 What is the outlook (prognosis) for Parathyroid Adenoma?